jesus-333/Variational-Autoencoder-for-EEG-analysis/library/README/README_training.md

 ### Other notes
 The model expects input in 4 dimensions, batch size x 1 x eeg channels x time samples.
 This is because convolutions are done via [Conv2d](https://pytorch.org/docs/stable/generated/torch.nn.Conv2d.html).

-⚠️ The dimension with the 1 it's the dimension relative to the convolutions channels (which have nothing to do with EEG channels!!!)
+⚠️ The dimension with the 1 it's the dimension used for the convolutions channels (which have nothing to do with EEG channels!!!)